See what the IHS Markit Score report has to say about Ventas Inc.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding VTR are favorable with net inflows of $32.28 billion.
-This was the highest net inflow seen over the last one-year.Error parsing the SmartText
+Over the last month, growth of ETFs holding VTR is favorable, with net inflows of $20.36 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Negative